pineunity/apmec/TESTING.rst

 For executing a specific test case, specify the name of the test case class separating it from the module path with a colon.

-For example, the following would run only the TestMECPlugin tests from apmec/tests/unit/vm/test_plugin.py::
+For example, the following would run only the TestMemPlugin tests from apmec/tests/unit/vm/test_plugin.py::

-      $ ./tox apmec.tests.unit.vm.test_plugin:TestMECPlugin
+      $ ./tox apmec.tests.unit.vm.test_plugin:TestMemPlugin

 Debugging
 ---------